Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 You know these people are interested in tax strategy, so you’d create an edutainment piece of content about this topic.

-Now you’d run a social ad campaign on Facebook with a special offer only to people that landed on your website page.
+Now you’d run social media ads on Facebook with a special offer only to people that landed on your website page.

 There are many ways you can go about this but make sure it is on pages and actions that have the highest chance of becoming a client.

-Email marketing is a must for your digital strategy.
+Email marketing for accountants is a must for your digital strategy.

 It’s a way of retargeting people interested in your firm’s offers without the added cost.